kyrylo-sovailo/Ponify/README.md

  The program takes your word and tries to replace it's parts with *pony* words from file `ponywords.txt`, printing the original word, ponified word and heuristical distance between them.
 The algorithms is able to generate such original names as *Manehattan*, *Maripony*, *Stalliongrad* and more!

  You are free to change and extend list of words in `ponywords.txt` to make your elf-stylized words.
-You are free to change `DISTANCE` constants to make results more accurate.
+You are free to change `DIST` constants to make results more accurate.

  Enjoy!